 Sadly, on September 7th 2017 Hurricane Irma swept through St. Martin.
-Although damage to both marine and shore-based infrastructure was significant, the Simpson Bay Bridge is now opening twice daily (the Causeway Bridge is not yet operational) and the large chandleries, such as FKG, are up and running.
-You can visit, but watch out carefully for wrecks, as removal is not far along.
-We are hopeful that most services will be up and running again by the time the cruising season begins.
+Although damage to both marine and shore-based infrastructure was significant, all bridges are now operational and most businesses are back up and running.
+You can visit, but watch out carefully for wrecks, especially on the French side of the lagoon, as removal is not far along.

 Although this island is barely 7 miles in each direction, it is perhaps the best known holiday destination in the Leewards.
 It is blessed with a multitude of superb white sand beaches, backed by pleasantly scenic hills.
 Its fame has come from the way it has embraced tourism wholeheartedly with casinos, condominiums, and scores of hotels.
 The whole island is one duty-free shopping plaza.
 Shopping is not restricted to cruise ship passengers.
 Two of the Caribbean’s biggest chandleries are based here: Budget Marine and Island Water World.
 With the help of their customers, they have generated enough buying power to be able to offer excellent prices to yachts.
 Their catalogue prices are a little higher than some US discount prices, but in duty-free St. Martin a further ten percent discount for cash in normal, and you can often negotiate more substantial discounts, depending on the items ordered and how much you are spending.